LapisSea/JDatablockFS/README.md

 ### Who is this for?

-If you need to store data but do not want to deal with complicated SQL servers or are annoyed with writing queries then this is a perfect alternative.
+If you need to store data but do not want to deal with complicated SQL servers or are annoyed with writing queries, then this is a perfect alternative.

 This library acts like a database, but it writes like regular objects/collections and there is no server at all.
 Everything can be simply stored in a single efficient self-contained file.